 There’s just enough chocolate to add flavor, without detracting from the full-on peanut butter punch these cookies pack.

-My husband said these are the best cookies I’ve ever made.
+My family said these are the best cookies I’ve ever made.
+Grab the napkins.
+Enjoy.

 - 1 cup creamy peanut butter (Do not use natural or homemade peanut butter, it’s too runny and can separate – see note below)

 - 1 tablespoon vanilla extract